HackPhiles-create/Virus-Attack/README.md

 *Tool has open Enter 1 then enter 2 and enter 1 again enter 2 ...Check your phone storage virus will be created ...
 The virus names is Agent do not install your phones ..

-🔴DO NOT Miss Use This Virus🔴
+🔴DO NOT Miss Use This Virus And Data Eraser🔴